 Holywell Nature Walks

 The Holywell Nature walks is located at the feet of the Blue and John Crow Mountains facing Kingston.
-The Holywell nature walks is one of the best things to do in Portland Jamaica for families and couples.
-It is surrounded by the lush flora and fauna of the island and home to Jamaica’s national tree – Blue Mahoe.
+The Holywell nature walks are one of the best things to do in Portland Jamaica for families and couples.
+It is surrounded by the lush flora and fauna of the island and home to Jamaica’s national tree – the Blue Mahoe.
 The Holywell Nature walks has five walking trails to enjoy with various levels of hiking difficulties.

 I hope that this list of best things to do in Portland Jamaica helps you to plan and enjoy your visit to the region.